wuchris-ch/dspy-rag-tutorial/DSPy-Supabase-RAG/README.md

 After:  "[This chunk is from ACME's Q3 2024 report, discussing quarterly revenue growth.]
          Revenue grew by 15%..."
 ```

+### FAQ Capture (Question Logging)
+- Each answered question is stored back into Supabase as a FAQ chunk (metadata `type=faq`), so proven answers become retrievable context for future queries.
+- Hybrid retrieval picks them up automatically; disable when you do not want this behavior with `RAGSystem(save_questions_to_faq=False)` or CLI `--no-save-faq`.

 ### Multi-Strategy Evaluation
 - **RAGAS**: Industry-standard metrics (requires OpenAI)